xiaopan233/Mybb-XSS_SQL_RCE-POC/README.md

 </br>

-We can recive the information at our attack machine:
+We can receive the information at our attack machine:

 ![](./img/3.png)